Stochastic Halpern iteration in normed spaces and applications to reinforcement learning: Abstract

 \section{Abstract}

-We analyze the oracle complexity of the stochastic Halpern iteration with variance reduction, where we aim to approximate fixed-points of nonexpansive and contractive operators in a normed finite-dimensional space.
-We show that if the underlying stochastic oracle is with uniformly bounded variance, our method exhibits an overall oracle complexity of $\tilde{O}(\varepsilon^{-5})$, improving recent rates established for the stochastic Krasnoselskii-Mann iteration.
-Also, we establish a lower bound of $\Omega(\varepsilon^{-3})$, which applies to a wide range of algorithms, including all averaged iterations even with minibatching.
-Using a suitable modification of our approach, we derive a $O(\varepsilon^{-2}(1-\gamma)^{-3})$ complexity bound in the case in which the operator is a $\gamma$-contraction.
-As an application, we propose new synchronous algorithms for average reward and discounted reward Markov decision processes.
-In particular, for the average reward, our method improves on the best-known sample complexity.
+We analyze the oracle complexity of the stochastic Halpern iteration with minibatch, where we aim to approximate fixed-points of nonexpansive and contractive operators in a normed finite-dimensional space.
+We show that if the underlying stochastic oracle has uniformly bounded variance, our method exhibits an overall oracle complexity of $\tilde{O}(\varepsilon^{-5})$, to obtain $\varepsilon$ expected fixed-point residual for nonexpansive operators, improving recent rates established for the stochastic Krasnoselskii-Mann iteration.
+Also, we establish a lower bound of $\Omega(\varepsilon^{-3})$ which applies to a wide range of algorithms, including all averaged iterations even with minibatching.
+Using a suitable modification of our approach, we derive a $O(\varepsilon^{-2}(1-\gamma)^{-3})$ complexity bound in the case in which the operator is a $\gamma$-contraction to obtain an approximation of the fixed-point.
+As an application, we propose new model-free algorithms for average and discounted reward MDPs.
+For the average reward case, our method applies to weakly communicating MDPs without requiring prior parameter knowledge.

 \keywords{stochastic fixed-point iterations, nonexpansive maps, error bounds, convergence rates, $Q$-learning}

 \subjclass[2010]{47J25, 47J26, 65J15, 65K15}